This section describes how to configure non-persistent optimizer

 The value of

-Small values like 1 or 2 can result in very inaccurate estimates of cardinality.
+Small values like 1 or 2 can result in inaccurate estimates of cardinality.

 value might require more disk reads.
 Values much larger

-than 8 (say, 100), can cause a big slowdown in the time it
+than 8 (say, 100), can cause a significant slowdown in the

 The optimizer might choose very different query plans based on different estimates of index selectivity.